Roles we hire for

 • Strong coding skills: Python, Go, or Bash for automation and tooling

-Why hire your SRE through RFS?
+Why hire your SRE through Recruiting from Scratch?

 • SRE requires both engineering depth and operational instincts — we screen for both sides of that equation